indrekis/FATImage_TCMD_plugin/ReadMe.md

 ## Windows

 Under MS Windows, free (as a beer) [OSFMount](https://www.osforensics.com/tools/mount-disk-images.html) can be used to mount single-partition and multi-partition images.
-Less capable but open source similar tool -- [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/).
+Less capable but open-source similar tool -- [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/).

 Other imaging tools used during the tests were famous [WinImage](https://www.winimage.com/) and less known, but free (as a beer), DiskExplorer by junnno (no known site, can be downloaded [here](https://vetusware.com/download/Disk%20Explorer%201.69E/?id=16440)).